tf2pickup-pl/docs.tf2pickup.pl/docs/discord-server-setup.md

 ## Bot setup

-A crucial part of the server configuration are bots.
-These cannot be bundled with the server template and their settings and permissions has to be set separately by a Discord server owner.
+Crucial part of the server configuration are bots.
+These cannot be bundled with the server template and their settings and permissions have to be set separately by the Discord server owner.

 The bots described in this guide are: